More Rate Cuts? Powell Says Fed Is Ready To Help Economy Grow Amid Trade Tensions

 Last month, the Fed cut interest rates for the first time in over a decade, lowering the cost of borrowing for credit cards, auto loans and mortgages.

-President Trump has repeatedly pressured the Fed to lower interest rates further to boost the economy, and this week he called for a dramatic 1-percentage-point cut.
+President Trump has repeatedly pressured the Fed to lower interest rates further to boost the economy, and this week, he called for a dramatic one-percentage-point cut.

 On Friday, Trump again tweeted his criticism of the central bank.
 "We have a very strong dollar and a very weak Fed. ...
 My only question is, who is our bigger enemy, Jay Powell or Chairman Xi?"
 Trump's tweets came shortly after China announced retaliatory tariffs against $75 billion in U.S. goods.